SwiftJava/SwiftJava/README.md

 FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-This License does not apply to any generated code in the java* subprojects which are provided under the provisions of "Fair Use" but your use is ultimately subject to the Oracle Binary Code License Agreement available here:
+This License does not apply to any generated code in the java* submodules which are provided under the provisions of "Fair Use" but your use is ultimately subject to the Oracle Binary Code License Agreement available here: